Clamshell Exercise: Why You Should Do This Glute-Strengthening Move

 - Hold for 1 second, squeezing your glutes at the top of the move, before slowly lowering your left knee to the starting position.

-- Continue for a total of 20 reps, then repeat on the other side.
+- Continue for a total of 20 repetitions, then repeat on the other side.

 Make it harder: Loop a resistance band around both thighs, just above your knees.